 All students need to maintain a portfolio to assist faculty in evaluating their progress.
-Included in the portfolio are the following: (1) current vita; (2) syllabi from completed courses; (3) transcripts of grades for these courses; (4) annual reviews by School Psychology Faculty; (5) practicum logs (clinic and field); (6) internship contract; (7) internship logs; (8) evaluation forms from all field supervisors (clinic, field practica and internship; (9) copies of the Supervisory Committee forms; (10) copy of Program of Study form; (11) thesis/dissertation research and IRB proposals; (12) professional paper submissions and conference presentations; and (13) honors and awards.
-Doctoral students also need to include: a summary of the doctoral preliminary exam results, proof of completed master's thesis or project, copy of completed dissertation, required research article, and any teaching evaluations.
+Included in the portfolio are the following: (1) current vita; (2) syllabi from completed courses; (3) transcripts of grades for these courses; (4) annual reviews by School Psychology Faculty; (5) practica logs (clinic and field); (6) copies of sample reports with identifiable information removed (psychoeducational, multicultural, neuropsychological, FUBA, BIP), (7) internship contract; (8) internship logs; (9) evaluation forms from all field supervisors (clinic, field practica and internship; (10) copies of the Supervisory Committee forms; (11) copy of Program of Study forms; (12) thesis/dissertation research and IRB proposals; (13) professional paper submissions and conference presentations; and (14) honors and awards.
+Doctoral students also need to include: a summary of the doctoral preliminary exam results, proof of completed master's thesis or project, copy of completed dissertation, required research article submission, and any teaching evaluations.
 Additionally, doctoral students who enter the program with a Masters' Degree need to include a statement of approval from the Program Director regarding the acceptance of their prior masters' thesis or completion of an alternative project.

 Please note that the portfolio needs to be reviewed prior to any application for internship.
-This means students must turn in their portfolios to the Internship Director (instructor for ED PS 7910) before starting the internship, preferably during the spring semester of the third year in the program.
+This means students must turn in their portfolios to the Internship Director (instructor for ED PS 7910) before starting the internship, preferably at the start of the spring semester of the third year in the program.
 Students are responsible for making an appointment with the Internship Director (i.e., faculty member teaching ED PS 7910).
 It is preferable to make this appointment close to the time you are applying for internships so the portfolio is recent and relatively complete.